chhaviarora95/Salary-Prediction-Portfolio/README.md

  - Exploratory Data Analysis - `Analyzed the data and summarized the main characteristics.`
  - Data Visualization - `Used boxplot, distribution plot, scatter plot, violin plot, residual plot and regression plot to visualize the data and it's characteristics.`
  - Machine Learning Algorithms Used - `Linear Regression, Polynomial Transformation, Ridge Regression and Random Forest`
- - Evaluation Metrics Used - `Mean Square
+ - Evaluation Metrics Used - `Mean Squared Error(MSE) and R-squared`